 Unit Title L3C6 Understand Customer Behaviours

+Un Unit Ofqual ref.no.
+K/651/0351

-Level 3 3
+Lev vel 3 3

-Credit Value 2
+Cre edit Value 2

-Guided Learning Hours 10
+Gu ided Learning Hours 10

-Learning Outcomes Asses Assessment Criteria
+Lea arning Outcomes Asses ssment Criteria

-1. Understand customer decision making processes in relation to the sales cycle 1.1 Describe the factors that can influence an individual customer's decision making process Explain how the organisational (B2B) decision making process affects the sales cycle
+1. Understand customer 1.1 Describe the factors that can influence an individual

+decision making processes customer's decision making process

+in relation to the sales 1.2 Explain how the organisational (B2B) decision making

+cycle process affects the sales cycle

-2. Understand how to respond to customers at each stage of the decision making process 2.1 2.2 Describe how to respond to the differing needs of consumers Explain how to respond to the differing needs of organisational buyers
+2. Understand how to 2.1 Describe how to respond to the differing needs of

+respond to customers at consumers

+each stage of the decision 2.2 Explain how to respond to the differing needs of

+making process organisational buyers

-Additional Information Unit pur pose and aims To enable learners to understand customer decision making processes in relation to the sales cycle.
-They will also develop their knowledge of how to respond to customers at each stage of the decision making process. betweer of the relationship n the unit and iceship standards Level 3 IT Technical Salesperson Apprenticeship S2 Customer Experience: demonstrates strong interpersonal skills and cultural awareness when dealing with colleagues, customers and clients during sales operations and whilst defining requirements with an emphasis on customer satisfaction and relationship management.
-B2 The ability to interact effectively and professionally with a range of different types of customers Ofqual s classifica of the unit within the ubject/sector ation system 15.4 - Marketing and Sales Indicativ 1. negotiation, cl The factors the directly to the party influences etc. The complex r e.g., financier, How B2C and How B2C and The sales cycle and stages, e.g., prospecting, qualifying, contact, presentation, negotiation, closing etc. The factors that influence individual consumer buying behaviours when selling directly to them (B2C), e.g., frequency of need, importance, logic, emotion, third party influences, buying environment, cognitive biases, past experiences, social influences etc. The complex nature of business to business (B2B) selling and the people involved, e.g., financier, user, influencer, buyer, Initiator, decider, gatekeeper etc. How B2C and B2B customers behave at each stage of the sales process 2. interactions, people involved etc. The stages of the decision-making process, e.g., identify the problem, gather information, generate alternatives, evaluate alternatives, make a decision
+Additio nal Information Unit purpose and aims To enable learners to understand customer decision making processes in relation to the sales cycle.
+They will also develop their knowledge of how to respond to customers at each stage of the decision making process.
+Details of the relationship between the unit and apprenticeship standards Level 3 IT Technical Salesperson ApprenticeshipS2Customer Experience: demonstrates strong interpersonal skills and cultural awareness when dealing with colleagues, customers and clients during sales operations and whilst defining requirements with an emphasis on customer satisfaction and relationship management.B2The ability to interact effectively and professionally with a range of different types of customers Ofqual s n of the unit within the subject/sector ation system 15.4 - Marketing and Sales Indicativ ve Content 1. negotiation, cl The factors that directly to the party influences etc. The complex ne.g., financier, How B2C and let How B2C and let the set of the set The sales cycle and stages, e.g., prospecting, qualifying, contact, presentation, negotiation, closing etc. The factors that influence individual consumer buying behaviours when selling directly to them (B2C), e.g., frequency of need, importance, logic, emotion, third party influences, buying environment, cognitive biases, past experiences, social influences etc. The complex nature of business to business (B2B) selling and the people involved, e.g., financier, user, influencer, buyer, Initiator, decider, gatekeeper etc. How B2C and B2B customers behave at each stage of the sales process How B2C and B2B approaches differ, e.g., contract size, length, number of interactions, people involved etc. 2.